Platinumt3chnology/visual-recognition./getting-started.md

 ## Next steps

-You have a basic understanding of how to use the default classifiers with {{site.data.keyword.visualrecognitionshort}}.
+You have a basic understanding of how to use the built-in default classifier with {{site.data.keyword.visualrecognitionshort}}.
 Now dive deeper:

 - Learn more about how to [build a custom classifier](/docs/services/visual-recognition/tutorial-custom-classifier.html).
 - Read about the API in the [API reference ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www.ibm.com/watson/developercloud/visual-recognition/api/v3/){: new_window}.